 tails: Required.
 Enter 1 for One-tailed distribution and 2 for Two-tailed distribution.
 One-tailed distribution allows for effect in one particular direction, either positive or negative, good or bad while two-tailed distribution allows both.

 type: Required.
 Enter 1 for Paired, 2 for Two-sample equal variance (homoscedastic), and 3 for Two-sample unequal variance (heteroscedastic).
-Paired type indicates that the datasets are from two dependent or related or same sources.
+Paired type indicates that the datasets are from two dependent or related or the same sources.
 Use Two-sample equal variance for two independent datasets with equal variances and Two-sample unequal variance for unequal variances.

 2. Calculate the Significant Difference Using Data Analysis in Excel

-You can also calculate the significant difference between two means in excel using the Analysis Toolpak.
+You can also calculate the significant difference between two means in Excel using the Analysis Toolpak.
 Follow the steps below to be able to do that.

-- First, select the Data tab to see if your excel has the Analysis Toolpak installed.
+- First, select the Data tab to see if your Excel has the Analysis Toolpak installed.
 Is the Data Analysis feature visible?
 If yes then go to step 4.

 - Otherwise, press ALT+F+T to open the Excel Options window.
 Then, go to the Add-ins tab.
 Next, select Go as shown in the picture below.